-A number of disasters that have happened revealed lack of preparedness on the part of the public authorities and humanitarian organisations, mainly due to poor or insufficient or lack of contingency planning, FEWS NET (2004) and ISDR (2006).
-In some cases contingency plans are developed and shelved without being reviewed or simulated or tested.
+A number of disasters that have happened revealed lack of preparedness on the being reviewed or simulated or tested.
 Where such plans exist there is little evidence of operationalisation of such documents and this leads to "lip service" in the area of contingency planning and responding to the victims of disasters who have the "right to life with dignity" SPHERE (2004) before, during and after a disaster.